Bachelor of Science (Hons) Diagnostic Radiography and Imaging

 - Course Description

 This Bachelor of Science degree programme (with Honours) awarded by the University of Hertfordshire (UH) is offered in Singapore by Parkway College.
 It is aimed at preparing suitably qualified individuals to pursue a career in diagnostic radiography and medical imaging, which has good career prospects in Singapore and overseas.

 The Bachelor of Science (Honours) Diagnostic Radiography and Imaging is a recognised qualification for the registration of Diagnostic Radiographers, as listed in the Schedule of Recognised Qualification by the Allied Health Professions Council (AHPC).
 For details, visit AHPC.

-• UK Degree: You will be able to complete the full degree programme in Singapore and save cost as compared to studying in the UK.
+• UK Degree: Complete the full degree programme in Singapore and save cost as compared to studying in the UK.
 This is a built-in professional honours degree programme and can be completed in three years.

-• Teaching Excellence: You will be working with a reputed University and Parkway College, who believe in teaching excellence.
+• Teaching Excellence: Study with a reputed University and Parkway College, known for their teaching excellence.

 • Clinical Placements: Placements are organized for students so that they can apply the skills learnt, under supervision.
 Skills training are conducted with state of-the-art equipment and facilities.